Polygraphia Nova: Introduction

 The title page of Polygraphia Nova carries an emblem of the hand of the divine creator holding a compass and describing a circle that bears the motto Omnia in uno sunt, & in omnibus unum ("all things are in one, and the one is in all things").
 This axiom was central to all of Kircher's intellectual work, which explored how phenomena from different countries, different times and different belief-systems all shared fundamental unity.
-The axiom echoed the earlier beliefs of Catalan Neoplatonist Ramon Llull (1232-1316) and the philosophy of Saint Bonaventure, who believed that divine being permeated all aspects of existence, however apparently different they might be: 'Quia vero est summe unum et omnimodum, ideo est omnia in omnibus' ('But because it is most highly one and in every measure, for that reason it is all in all although all things be many and itself is not but one').
+The axiom echoed the earlier beliefs of Catalan Neoplatonist Ramon Llull (1232–1316) and the philosophy of Saint Bonaventure, who believed that divine being permeated all aspects of existence, however apparently different they might be: 'Quia vero est summe unum et omnimodum, ideo est omnia in omnibus' ('But because it is most highly one and in every measure, for that reason it is all in all although all things be many and itself is not but one').

 In his introduction, Kircher claimed that the book would allow correspondents in any part of the world to exchange letters without speaking each other's languages.
 In each section, Kircher acknowledged the work of earlier scholars, and the work thus presented a compendium of approaches not previously brought together.

 Section one

-Polygraphia Nova was composed of thee sections.
+Polygraphia Nova was composed of three sections.
 The first, The Reduction of all Language to One offered a kind of translation device involving codes in which vocabulary lists were assigned a two-part symbol - a roman numeral and an Arabic numeral.
 The first part indicated meaning: Kircher provided 1048 multilingual groups of words arranged over 32 pages in tables organised alphabetically in the order of the Latin column.
-Thus for example one entry is "magnitudo, grandezza, grandeur, grandeza, grösse" (greatness).
+Thus, for example one entry is "magnitudo, grandezza, grandeur, grandeza, grösse" (greatness).
 All of these words are assigned the same first-part symbol.
 The second part denoted grammatical function (e.g. noun ("greatness"), verb ("make great") or adjective ("great")).

 This would allow a writer in one language to record a version of their text in the code so that a reader who did not speak the same language could translate from the intermediate code into their own.
 It was based on the Tironian notes system, supposedly devised by Cicero's secretary.
 In 1624 Augustus the Younger, Duke of Brunswick-Lüneburg had published a book outlining this system, under the pseudonym 'Gustavus Selenus', and other scholars had also described it.
 Kircher's work was therefore not original, but he appended his own universal dictionary, making it a workable system for any rulers who had access to a copy of his book.